BeardoMattix/Team-Profile-Generator/README.md

 ## Description

-This application allows the user to easily add and update a oganizational team profile page from the command line.
+This application allows the user to easily add and update an oganizational team profile page from the command line.
+It uses node.js, JavaScript, and the Iquirer and Jest npm packages to dynamically render team information based on specific roles.
+Styles are created using a combination of CSS and Bulma.

 ## Technologies
 * HTML